 Laiqa Miriam

-Laiqa Miriam is a Kashmiri-East Londoner, with over 7 years of experience working in social justice informed creative spaces.
+Laiqa Miriam is a Kashmiri-East Londoner, with nearly a decade of experience working in radical social-justice-informed creative spaces.
 She is a researcher, designer, facilitator, and integrative therapist in training at the renowned Minster Centre.

 Building research that tackles barriers by developing, organising, and implementing ideas, practices, people, and resources in service of collective liberation.